phetsims/phet-info/deployment-info/sim_deployment.md

 5. Run the build process: `grunt`
 6. Deploy to the server: `grunt deploy-rc` to deploy the rc version using the build-server.
 7. (optional) Check out master for dependencies: `grunt checkout-master`
-8. After following these steps, please update the "Latest fully tested SHAs" above, if appropriate.
+8. After following these steps, please update the "Other SHAs under testing" above, if appropriate.

 **Steps to publish a public version**